erukuno/Todolist/README.md

 While developing the todo list app, I encountered several challenges, including:

 - Managing state: Implementing state management in React.js to handle task data and user interactions effectively.
-- User interface design: Designing a visually appealing and intuitive user interface that provides a seamless experience for users.
+- Marking the completed tasks is not fully realized
+- implementing the design especially the color codes I had to source them through a third-party.
 - Handling user interactions: Implementing event handling and user interactions to allow users to add, edit, complete, and delete tasks effortlessly.
+- Within the allocated timeline I was unable to host, with more time I belive I can finish it

 ## Contributor

-- [Your Name] - Developer and Designer
+- EDWIN WACHIRA- Developer and Designer

 ## Technologies Used